Table of Contents

 In pregnant women, symptom-poor bacteremia usually occurs, which causes severe sepsis by placental transmission to the unborn child (granulomatosis infantiseptica).
 Typical symptoms in the fetus are infections of the liver, lungs, kidneys, and brain.
-Infections with Listeria can occur in every stage of the pregnancy but are most common in the 3rd trimester.
+Infections with Listeria can occur in every stage of pregnancy but are most common in the 3rd trimester.

 Laboratory diagnosis for Listeria

 Amniotic fluid, blood, and tissue samples can be used as testing material.
 The cold resistance of listeria is useful for isolation because only a few other bacteria can grow at 4°C (39.2°F) (known as cold enrichment).
 The propagation takes place on blood agar or in trypticase-soy-bouillon.